VMware

 - VMware virtual machines - This dashboard displays events related to the operation and configuration of virtual machines, showing who and when changed the configuration of a virtual machine or when it was powered on/off.

-If logs do not appear in Logmanager, please verify you put correct username and password into Logmanager console.
+If logs do not appear in Logmanager, please verify you put correct username and password into the Logmanager console.
 You can verify your credentials using Vsphere client.